 3-D Printed Drugs

-In 2015, FDA approved the first 3-D printed drug, Spritam, which dissolves quickly and is used to treat epilepsy.
-Since such drugs are required by the patient in varying dose with varying component, it becomes a challenge to mass produce them.
+In 2015, the FDA approved the first 3-D printed drug, Spritam, which dissolves quickly and is used to treat epilepsy.
+Since such drugs are required by the patient in varying dose with a varying component, it becomes a challenge to mass produce them.
 Thus, a 3-D printer at the nearest pharmacy could produce the drug in exact dosage with the needed component at an economical price.

 Use of Real World Evidence

-Modern day supercomputers are not only capable of churning large sets of data to analyze the results but also learn on their own to better themselves.
+Modern-day supercomputers are not only capable of churning large sets of data to analyze the results but also learn on their own to better themselves.
 Supercomputers such as the IBM Watson are able to skim through a large amount of data which can be useful in genomic research and biotechnology.
 In the near future, it can even eliminate the need for human clinical trials by multiple simulations of human physiology.

 The Rise of Biosimilar Drugs

 Ever since the approval of the first biosimilar drug in 2015, multiple companies have started manufacturing biosimilars.
 These drugs provide a cost-effective option for the consumer as well as manufacturing companies.
-The rise of biosimilar drugs could change the landscape of pharmaceutical industry as they would eventually capture a lucrative share in the pharma market.
+The rise of biosimilar drugs could change the landscape of the pharmaceutical industry as they would eventually capture a lucrative share in the pharma market.